PowerShellOrg/DSC/README.md

 ####In creating the MOF schema file, there are a couple of rules.

-- All resource classes (those that represent the parameters for the Set-TargetResource) must inherit from MSFT_BaseResourceConfiguration.
+- All resource classes (those that represent the parameters for the Set-TargetResource) must inherit from OMI_BaseResource.
-- The file is named {module}.schema.mof
+- The file is named {resource}.schema.mof
-- Classes are attributed with a version number.
+- Classes are attributed with a version number which is currently meaningless
-    - I don’t know if that version has to match the module version number, but keeping those in sync would probably be a good practice.

 - Classes can be attributed with a “FriendlyName”, which would be the name that the resource would use in the configuration declaration.
 The full class name is used in the generated configuration MOF.
 - Mandatory parameters are annotated as [Key] values.